calagator/calagator/INSTALL.md

 To run Calagator in `production` mode, which runs more quickly, but doesn't reload code:

   * Follow the **Setup** instructions above.
 Don't forget to do things like create the theme and secrets files.
-  * Initialize your database, run `rake RAILS_ENV=production db:migrate`
+  * Initialize your database, run `bundle exec rake RAILS_ENV=production db:migrate`
-  * Run `rake clear` to clear your cache after updating your application's code.
+  * Run `bundle exec rake clear` to clear your cache after updating your application's code.
   * Setup a production web server using [Phusion Passenger](http://www.modrails.com/), [Thin](http://code.macournoyer.com/thin/), [Rainbows](http://rainbows.rubyforge.org/), etc. These will be able to serve more users more quickly than `script/server`.

 The Calagator.org site runs on [Ubuntu Linux](http://ubuntu.com/), [Phusion REE (Ruby Enterprise Edition)](http://rubyenterpriseedition.com/) and [Phusion Passenger](http://www.modrails.com/).